 All year 10 students continue to study careers through their weekly EE lessons.

 We take all year 10 students on a visit to a local college in June so they can start to see and experience what further education entails.
 It is important for Year 10 students to start thinking about which college they would like to attend, and so the college visit is designed to help make this important decision next year.
+If restrictions are still in place we will substitute in virtual tours and interactions with college staff where possible.

 After the work experience, all year 10 students will be interviewed by an external professional person, supporting them in interview techniques and their CVs.